satoshi-ikehata/Universal-PS-CVPR2022/README.md

 ```
 python source/main.py --session_name session_test --mode Test --test_dir YOUR_DATA_PATH --pretrained YOUR_CHECKPOINT_PATH
 ```
 Results will be put in ouput/session_name.
+You will find normal maps of the canonical resolution and input resolution.

 ## Running the training
 For running training, please run main.py as: